 This is where things vary from viewer to viewer.
 Some viewers place their settings and various files in the SecondLife folder and others put some of the files in a [viewer_name]\user_settings folder.
 So, if you do not find a [viewer_name] folder in Roaming, the files are likely mixed in with the Second Life files.
 So, if you are doing a single viewer removal, find the file settings_[viewername].xml.
 Look through the various folders in \Roaming\SecondLife\ for files with your viewer name.
 These will be files that need to be removed to make a clean install.

-The important file to get is Roaming\SecondLife\user_settings\settings_[viewername].xml.
-Except for the SL Viewer’s settings, which are in settings.xml.
-Most of the other files are usually not a problem, so deleting them is optional.
-When one is using viewer 1.x and 2.x viewers chat can also be a problem**.
-So, it is a good idea to remove the chat files too.
+If the settings file is in Roaming\SecondLife\ then the important file to get is Roaming\SecondLife\user_settings\settings_[viewername].xml.
+The SL Viewer’s settings are in a file named settings.xml.
+Most of the other files in the folder are usually not a problem, so deleting them is optional.
+When one is using both 1.x and 3.x viewers, chat can also be a problem**.
+So, if you are hunting a tenacious problem, it is a good idea to remove the chat files too.
+Otherwise, they can stay.

 Because some viewers include their settings file in the SL folder wiping the entire SL settings folder wipes the settings for all those viewers too.
 So, for a single viewer reinstall wiping out all the settings files is over kill.
 But, accidental deletion of another viewer’s files is only a minor issue.
 You can delete the entire Roaming/SecondLife folder if you chose.
 The other viewers will recover.
 You will have to redo your settings in each of those viewers when you next use them.
 No biggie but it can be tedious.

-So, to just clear settings and restore a viewer to its default settings, one only need delete the viewer’s settings file.
+To just clear settings and restore a viewer to its default settings, one only need delete the viewer’s settings file.
 Often this will restore a viewer to perfect operation.
+It is worth a try.

 Saving Files

 If you are planning on a Scorched Earth Clean Install you can save or delete all the other user created files.
-To save them; just move or copy them somewhere.
+To save them; just move them somewhere leaving an empty folder behind.

 The additional user created files you may want to save are Windlight settings.
 You can find them here: